Polish Translated Leveled Books

 How to Use Polish Translated Leveled Books

-There can be a broad range of reading ability within any group of emerging bilinguals.
-The guided reading, or leveled reading, instructional approach allows teachers to place students into small groups and provide each group with developmentally appropriate texts.
+There can be a broad range of reading ability within any group of emerging bilingual students.
+Using leveled books provides one option for teachers to pair readers with developmentally appropriate texts.
 Teachers may also use these texts to provide small group instruction that targets the language and literacy needs of students.
 The English lesson plans provide a clear sequence of steps for practicing specific skills and strategies.

 The eBooks help you provide opportunities for independent reading practice following teacher-led instruction or anytime a student has access to the Internet through a computer or tablet.